shreyaspotnis/rampage/doc/notes.md

 if user says abort, cancels currently running ramp and goes to 'paused'.
 Does not remove the ramp from the queue.

+# issues

+when adding and removing channels, some numbers in the GUI change to 0, whereas in the ramp they are fine.